-Also keep in mind: many professors are aware that students don't use their computing devices solely for academic purposes.
+Also, keep in mind that many professors are aware that students don't use their computing devices solely for academic purposes.
 For this reason, they may recommend against or prohibit students from bringing a computing device to class.
 Fortunately, the university has a number of study spaces on campus which are outfitted with technology.
 These spaces are always available for students if they decide not to purchase a computer whatsoever.

-There are apps for Office 365 however these are not always compatible with the version of Office 365 provided to students – we generally recommend using the built-in mail software designed for your phone.
+There are apps for Office 365, but these are not always compatible with the version of Office 365 provided to students.
+We generally recommend using the built-in mail software designed for your phone.

 - Did you enter your username as your HawkID@uiowa.edu ?